 I don’t use this layout very often because it takes up a lot more space and a greater amount of time.
 However, for simple recipes that I use all the time, this is a great spread.
 For instance, the green protein shake above is my go-to shake in the morning.
 Now, I have the recipe memorized, but it was nice to have on hand when I first started making it.

 I don’t recommend this for all the recipes you like making.
-But if you have a quick and easy recipe that you make a couple days per week or even weekly, this is a great option.
+But if you have a quick and easy recipe that you make a couple of days per week or even weekly, this is a great option.
 Plus, it’s fun to put some of your creative efforts in and really make it your own.